jsperger/MTurkForResearchers/MTurk Training Presentation.md

 Professional Participant Pool.
 While nonnaïveté is also a problem for lab studies, a sizeable minority of MTurkers use MTurk as their primary source of income.
 This is doubly true when you add qualifications that workers have already completed X surveys.
 * Deception isn't as likely to work

 There is cross-talk between participants.
-Usually the discussion is general and more about what studies are high paying and which requesters rather than the details of a study, and on MTurk forums there are norms that participants shouldn't talk about study manipulations.
+Usually the discussion is general and more about what studies and requesters are high paying rather than the details of a study, and on MTurk forums there are community norms that participants shouldn't talk about study manipulations.
  * If you have a study that's annoying or pays poorly for the effort involved participants will probably post about it.

 ---